matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 history of the conversations over time.

 This is currently not supported because:
- * There is no way to set historical room state in a room via the CS or AS API - you can only edit current room state.
  * There is no way to create messages in the context of historical room state in a room via CS or AS API - you can only create events relative to current room state.